 - 1 tbsp lemon juice

-- 3 cans mandarin oranges, drained 11oz
+- 3 cans mandarin oranges 11oz

-- 2 cans pineapple tidbits, drained 20oz
+- 2 cans pineapple tidbits 20oz

-- 1 can crushed pineapple, drained 20oz
+- 1 can crushed pineapple 20oz

 - 1 cup miniature marshmallows